kitchoi/kitchoi.github.io/_posts/2014-04-15-Map-Regridding-in-Python.md

 **1. Installation - PySpHarm wins**

-For PyFerret, the major drawback is the fact that it is not quite trivial to install (see my previous [post]({% post_url 2014-04-13-Installing-and-Building-PyFerret %})) while for PySpHarm it is simple (see its [documentation](http://pyspharm.googlecode.com/svn/trunk/html/index.html)).
+For PyFerret, the major drawback is the fact that it is not quite trivial to install while for PySpHarm it is simple (see its [documentation](http://pyspharm.googlecode.com/svn/trunk/html/index.html)).

-**2. Ripple patterns arise going from low to high resolution - PyFerret wins**
+**2. Annoying ripple patterns  - PyFerret wins**

-Gibbs fringes are inevitable for spectral harmonics tranforms yet they can be minimised by applying filters (See [Navarra 1994](http://journals.ametsoc.org/doi/abs/10.1175/1520-0442%281994%29007%3C1169%3AROTGOI%3E2.0.CO%3B2) and references therein).
+[Gibbs fringes](http://en.wikipedia.org/wiki/Gibbs_phenomenon) are inevitable for spectral harmonics tranforms although they can be minimised by applying filters (See [Navarra 1994](http://journals.ametsoc.org/doi/abs/10.1175/1520-0442%281994%29007%3C1169%3AROTGOI%3E2.0.CO%3B2) and references therein).
 In contrast, PyFerret provides various regridding methods: linear interpolation, patch recovery by taking least squeares fit of the surrounding surface patches and conservative methods.
 These methods do not generate Gibbs ripples.

 **3. Speed - PyFerret wins**